rajatagrawal1094/SatelliteManifest/README.md

 ![final_subscription](/images/17-final_subscription.png)

-You can run the below command to list the available subscriptions on the CLI
+You can optionally run the below command to list the available subscriptions on the CLI

 ```console
 [root@localhost ~]# hammer subscription list --organization <organization_name>